jbloomlab/phydms/docs/phydms_logoplot.rst

 Overlaying omega values for each site
 +++++++++++++++++++++++++++++++++++++++
 One use of ``phydms`` is to identify diversifying selection via the ``--omegabysite`` values.
 You may want to overlay these data onto the logoplots of either preferences or differential preferences.

 Here we overlay the diversifying selection the same preferences logo plot shown above::

-    phydms_logoplot --prefs prefsfile.tsv omegaoverlay_logoplot.pdf --stringency 2.99 --nperline 72 --mapmetric kd --omegabysite omegabysite.txt
+    phydms_logoplot --prefs prefsfile.tsv omegaoverlay.pdf --stringency 2.99 --nperline 72 --mapmetric kd --omegabysite omegabysite.txt

 where ``omegabysite.txt`` is the file produced by ``phydms``.
 The created plot looks like this: